Building the

 1. Mix the Grout

-grout float
+mixing grout

 Grout comes in powder form and it is then mixed with water at a ratio that is prescribed on its package.
 Add the recommended amount of water (check manufacturers instructions) in one of your buckets and then add the grout powder.
 It is recommended to use an electric mixer to get the perfect blend.
 Use a hard grout float to stir the mixture.
 Add the remaining water and mix.